-21-year-old Gokulapriyan comes from an extremely downtrodden family which has hung around hospitals for the most part of the past two decades.
-Although he was diagnosed at infancy, Gokulapriyan’s rare congenital heart defect has gotten extremely critical and he needs a heart transplant to stay alive.
+21-year-old Gokulapriyan comes from an extremely downtrodden family which has hung around hospitals for the most part of the past two decades dealing with a rare congenital heart defect that left their daughter mentally retarded and their son requiring multiple surgeries.
+Gokulpriyan is now in a critical condition and needs a heart transplant to stay alive.

 Born with a hole in the heart

 “We are from Tiruppur in Tamil Nadu.
 My name is Vijayalakshmi.
 I’m a home-maker.
 My husband, Subramanian is a bus driver.
 We have two children, 13-year-old Divya Keerthi and Gokula.
 He has just finished B.Tech.
 He wanted to study well and go work in a good place so our family stops having financial troubles.”

 “Both our children were born with this terrible problem.
 We are not that educated but we know the meaning of Familial Atrio-ventricular Node Conduction Defect and Atrial Septal Defect of the Secundum Type.
 It is more than just a hole in the heart and low pumping efficiency.
 My daughter had a surgery to fix it, but not before it affected her brain and left her mentally retarded.
 For the most part of the last decade, we have been in hospitals trying to get her to talk properly or understand us.
 Gokula also had the surgery.
 He was fine.
 Until things got worse.
 Now we feel like we are losing both our children.”

 “There was a leakage in the valve, and we did not know about it.
 He was taking medicines to manage his condition after surgery.
 We thought everything was fine until he was in 3rd year B.Com.
 Suddenly he started having severe diarrhea.
 He could not digest anything properly.
 We took him to the doctor.
 They ran tests again.
 They suspected it could be the heart condition.
 We immediately went to Madras Medical Mission.”

 Carving a bigger hole in their lives